 Their world has become well-populated through the years, but this is the core cast of Monster High characters as I see it:

-• Ghoulia Yelps: The daughter of Zombies, Ghoulia is highly intelligent but communicates primarily through moans and groans.
-She is the brainy and resourceful character of the group.
+Ghoulia Yelps: The brainy and resourceful daughter of Zombies, Ghoulia is highly intelligent but communicates primarily through moans and groans.
 I always think her name is Julia Ghoulia because of The Wedding Singer.
 I don’t know if that interests you or not.
 Her doll is cool because it glows in the dark.

 Some of the satellite characters include: